 All in all there is plenty to do although you might just want to enjoy the miles and miles of unspoilt countryside, still wild and inspiring, which makes the Ettrick valley so special and just relax, guddle about and stargaze.

-From the A720 Edinburgh City Bypass, follow the A68 south to the Newstead Roundabout then follow signs to Galashiels then Selkirk From Selkirk take the B7009 through Ettrick Bridge.
+From the A720 Edinburgh City Bypass, follow the A68 south to the Newstead roundabout then follow signs to Galashiels then Selkirk From Selkirk take the B7009 through Ettrick Bridge.
 Ettrick Valley Yurts is about 6.5 miles past Ettrick Bridge on the left

 From Edinburgh Airport/Glasgow:

 Travelling eastbound, turn off the Edinburgh bypass at the Straiton Junction and take the A701 to Peebles.
-Then take the A72 to Innerliethen and then the B709 past Traquair and Yarrow Water to Tushielaw.
+Then take the A72 to Innerleithen and then the B709 past Traquair and Yarrow Water to Tushielaw.
 Turn left here, Ettrick Valley Yurts is about 2.5 miles on the right.

 From the A1 take the A68 north of Darlington.
-Turn off at Newstead Roundabout and follow signs to Galashiels and Selkirk as above.
+Turn off at Newstead roundabout and follow signs to Galashiels and Selkirk as above.

-or from the M6 take the A7 to Hawick and then Selkirk.
+From the M6 take the A7 to Hawick and then Selkirk.